mxyx0412/TheOtherUs/README.md

 # The Other Us

+Credit to [The Other Roles](https://github.com/TheOtherRolesAU/TheOtherRoles) and [The Other Roles Community Edition](https://github.com/JustASysAdmin/TheOtherRoles2) for everything.
+This wouldn't be possible without them.

 **The Other Us**, is a mod for [Among Us](https://store.steampowered.com/app/945360/Among_Us) which adds many new roles, new [Settings](#settings) and new [Custom Hats](#custom-hats) to the game.
 Even more roles are coming soon. :)